 Trauma

-• Feel distressed or unsafe around certain people, places, or situations because they trigger you to remember your trauma
+• Feeling distressed or unsafe around certain people, places, or situations because they trigger you to remember your trauma

-• Avoid anything and anyone that reminds you of your trauma
+• Avoiding anything and anyone that reminds you of your trauma

-• Experience feelings of shame, self-blame, low self-worth
+• Experiencing feelings of shame, self-blame, low self-worth

-• Have difficulty regulating your emotions and/or mood
+• Having difficulty regulating your emotions and/or mood

-• Believe you must stay busy to avoid unwanted and intrusive memories
+• Believing you must stay busy to avoid unwanted and intrusive memories

-• Feel constantly anxious, tense, or on edge
+• Feeling constantly anxious, tense, or on edge

-• Struggle to trust others or tolerate emotional or sexual intimacy
+• Struggling to trust others or tolerate emotional or sexual intimacy

-• Find it difficult to concentrate on tasks, or to follow shows or conversations
+• Finding it difficult to concentrate on tasks, or to follow shows or conversations

 Why treatment is important